 You are welcome in Portuguese

-Let’s learn how to reply to thank you in Portuguese with this list:
+Let’s learn how to reply to thank you in Portuguese with this list of ways to express to you’re welcome in Portuguese:

 When someone says thank you, but you think they are the ones who should be thanked, you say obrigado/a você.

-Now that you know how to thank someone in Portuguese, don’t forget to follow us on Facebook and Instagram to watch more video Dicas!
+Now that you know how to thank someone and say you’re welcome in Portuguese.
+Remember there is a difference between thank you in portuguese to a woman and man.
+Don’t forget to follow us on Facebook and Instagram to watch more video Dicas!

 Kisses and hugs from Brazil.